apache/cassandra-java-driver/driver-tests/osgi/README.md

 1. Default (default classifier with all dependencies)
 2. Netty-Shaded (shaded classifier with all depedencies w/o Netty)
-3. Guava 15 (default classifier with Guava 15.0)
 4. Guava 16
 5. Guava 17
 6. Guava 18